MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, any element that has an ATOMICSELECTION attribute set to TRUE will be selectable only as a unit.
+ If TRUE, any element that has an ATOMICSELECTION attribute set to TRUE will be selectable only as a unit.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.